 Article 29.
-A person who has withdrawn from a master's course, doctoral course, or professional degree program and wishes to be re-admitted may apply, through deliberations in the Faculty Meeting, to the
+A person who has withdrawn from a master's course, doctoral course, or professional degree program (excluding those subjected to disciplinary withdrawal) or has been removed from the register (excluding those subjected to removal from the register pursuant to Article 43, item (2) of Hiroshima

-- President for re-admission only at the start of each semester.
-In such case, the period of study and period of enrollment of a re-admitted person shall be separately prescribed. - (2) Academic tests may be held as required for an applicant for re-admission. - (3) A re-admitted person shall be re-admitted to the same division as the one that he/she belonged to prior to withdrawal, and he/she shall major in the same degree program as the one that he/she majored in prior to withdrawal.
+University General Provisions (Regulation No. 2 of April 1, 2004) as applied mutatis mutandis in Article 42 of the Hiroshima University Graduate School Regulations) and wishes to be re-admitted may apply, through deliberations in the Faculty Meeting, to the President for re-admission only at the start of each semester.
+In such case, the period of study and period of enrollment of a re-admitted person shall be separately prescribed.

+(2) Academic tests may be held as required for an applicant for re-admission.